pschumann4/cross_species_docking/README.md

 ### 1. Get protein structures
 For an ensemble analysis, we recommend the user obtains these via an "Advanced Search" within the [RCSB PDB](https://www.rcsb.org/).

 For a query structure analysis, we recommend that the user obtains species protein structures from the [Sequence Alignment to Predict Across Species Susceptibility (SeqAPASS) tool](https://seqapass.epa.gov/seqapass/) via Level 4 evaluations.
-However, strcutures could be derived from any available source (i.e., [RCSB PDB](https://www.rcsb.org/) or [AlphaFold DB](https://alphafold.com/)).
+However, structures could be derived from any available source (i.e., [RCSB PDB](https://www.rcsb.org/) or [AlphaFold DB](https://alphafold.com/)).

 All structure files must be in PDB format!